-Chemicals in household products approved as “safe” individually can combine to produce a toxic effect that can double cancer risk say researchers.
+Chemicals in household products approved as “safe” individually can combine to produce a toxic effect that can double cancer risk, researchers say.

-Science has already established that arsenic and environmental oestrogens are carcinogenic, but studies have only tested a single chemical in a single test and concluded that on their own tiny amounts are safe.
+Science has already established that arsenic and environmental estrogens are carcinogenic, but studies have tested only a single chemical in a single test and concluded that, on their own, tiny amounts are safe.

 Since people are exposed to a cocktail of chemicals on a daily basis, researchers wanted to find out the consequences of combining these compounds.

-Human prostate cells were exposed over a six-month period to safe doses, recommended by the US Environmental Protection Agency (EPA), of arsenic, oestrogen, and a combination of the two.
+Over a six-month period, human prostate cells were exposed to what the U.S. Environmental Protection Agency (EPA) considers safe doses of arsenic, estrogen, and a combination of the two.

-The results of the research at Texas Tech University in the US showed that mixing arsenic and oestrogen together was almost twice as likely to increase prostate cancer risk.
+The results of the research at Texas Tech University showed that mixing arsenic and estrogen together was almost twice as likely to increase prostate cancer risk.

-Ninety per cent of cancers are caused by environmental factors and only 5 to 10 per cent of tumours are due to genetic and hereditary causes, according to Singh.
+Ninety percent of cancers are caused by environmental factors, and only 5 to 10 percent of tumors are due to genetic and hereditary causes, Singh wrote in a statement.

 Singh and his team were interested in studying arsenic, a toxin present in cigarette smoke and common in well water in some areas of India, Mexico, and the United States.
-Although arsenic is banned in pesticides in agriculture in the US, residues are deposited in soil from copper sulfate fertilisers.
+Although arsenic is banned in pesticides in agriculture in the United States, residues are deposited in soil from copper sulfate fertilizers.

 Previous studies link arsenic consumption to lung cancer risk.

-Synthetic oestrogen has also been a target for testing because of its ubiquitous presence.
+Synthetic estrogen has also been a target for testing because of its ubiquitous presence.

-Xenoestrogens or foreign oestrogens mimic the effects of natural oestrogen in the body, acting as hormone disrupters, and can cause cancerous tumours, birth defects, and other developmental disorders.
+Xenoestrogens, or foreign estrogens, mimic the effects of natural estrogen in the body, acting as hormone disrupters, and can cause cancerous tumors, birth defects, and other developmental disorders.

-These oestrogen-like chemicals include bisphenol A (BPA), commonly used for plastic containers and food can liners; pesticides; food preservatives like butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT) added to many foods to prevent fat spoilage; food dye; and formaldehyde used in making carpets, plywood, and some nail polishes.
+These estrogen-like chemicals include bisphenol A (BPA), commonly used for plastic containers and food-can liners; pesticides; food preservatives like butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT) added to many foods to prevent fat spoilage; food dye; and formaldehyde used in making carpets, plywood, and some nail polishes.

-Also, industrial chemicals – phthalates – are used in the manufacture of plastics and in fragrances in cleaning products and toiletries.
-The US Centres for Disease Control and Prevention found in 2002 that more than 70 per cent of 72 personal-care products tested contained phthalates and exposure is widespread.
+Also, industrial chemicals—phthalates—are used in the manufacture of plastics and in fragrances in cleaning products and toiletries.
+The U.S. Centers for Disease Control and Prevention found in 2002 that more than 70 percent of 72 personal-care products tested contained phthalates and exposure is widespread.

-Even moisturisers may contain oestrogenic compounds.
-A 2009 report in the Journal of Clinical Oncology found that rejuvenating skin creams often contain oestrogen.
+Even moisturizers may contain estrogenic compounds.
+A 2009 report in the Journal of Clinical Oncology found that rejuvenating skin creams often contain estrogen.

-Researchers at Breast Cancer and Environmental Risk Factors in New York believe that exposure to synthetic oestrogen may lead to breast cancer in women.
+Researchers at Breast Cancer and Environmental Risk Factors in New York believe that exposure to synthetic estrogen may lead to breast cancer in women.